bubble-bot/weavebox/README.md

 ## View / Templates

 ## Logging
+### Access Log
+Weavebox provides an access-log in an Apache log format for each incomming request.
+The access-log is disabled by default, to enable the access-log set `app.EnableAccessLog = true`.

+`127.0.0.1 - frank [10/Oct/2000:13:55:36 -0700] "GET /apache_pb.gif HTTP/1.0" 200 2326`

+### Logging errors and information

 ## Server
 Weavebox HTTP server is a wrapper arround the default std HTTP server, the only difference is that it provides a gracefull shutdown.
 Weavebox provides both HTTP and HTTPS (TLS).